 PERLE is a compact three-pass ERL based on SRF technology, a new generation machine uniquely covering the 10 MW power regime of beam current and energy.
-Its Conceptual Design Report appeared recently [5].
-Apart from low energy experiments it could host, thanks to its beam characteristics, PERLE will serve as a hub for the validation of a broad range of accelerator phenomena and the development of ERL technology for future energy frontiers colliders which was introduced above.
+Its Conceptual Design Report appeared recently [7].
+Apart from low energy experiments it could host, thanks to its beam characteristics, PERLE will serve as a hub for the validation of a broad range of accelerator phenomena and the development of ERL technology for future colliders as introduced above.
 Particularly, the basic 3-turn configuration, design challenges and beam parameters (see Tab.
 11.1) are chosen to enable PERLE as a testbed for the injection line and SRF technology development, as well as multi-turn and high current ERL operation techniques for the Large Hadron electron Collider.
 While the concept and promise of ERL's has been kick-started by demonstration machines based on existing accelerator technology, PERLE will be the first machine designed from the ground up to use fully optimised ERL-specific designs and hardware.

-The PERLE collaboration involves today CERN, Jefferson Laboratory, STFC-Daresbury, University of Liverpool, BINP-Novosibirsk and the newly formed Irene Curie Lab at Orsay.
+The PERLE collaboration involves today CERN, Jefferson Laboratory, STFC-Daresbury (AsTEC with Cockcroft), University of Liverpool, BINP-Novosibirsk and the newly formed Irène Joliot-Curie Lab (IJCLab) at Orsay.
 Four of these international partners have been pioneering the development of ERL technology, the other are leading laboratories on SRF technology and accelerator physics.
-The Orsay Lab is leading the effort to develop and later host PERLE at Orsay campus in close collaboration with the LHeC coordination.
+The Orsay Lab, belonging to CNRS and IN2P3, is leading the effort to develop and host PERLE at the Orsay campus in close collaboration with the LHeC coordination.

 The following PERLE summary focuses on the power challenge, the lattice, site and time schedule.
 PERLE uses a cryo-module with four 5-cell cavities like the LHeC.
 The prototype cavity production and test as well as the design status of the cryo-module are described in the LHeC linac chapter.
-There one also finds a section on the source and injector and as well arc magnets, dipoles of a 3-in-1 design and quadrupoles, which will similarly be used for PERLE.
+Above one also finds a section on the source and injector and as well arc magnets, dipoles of a 3-in-1 design and quadrupoles, which are foreseen to also be used, mutatis mutandis, for PERLE.